NebulaServices/Nebula/README.md

 >
 > Example of a named function: `function example() {/* Some form of code */}`.
 >
-> If a named function is used where it shouldn't be, your plugin will not be approved nor will it work properly.
+> If a named function is used where it shouldn't be, your plugin will not be approved, nor will it work properly.

 3. Submit your plugin in the [Discord](https://discord.gg/unblocker)!

 ##### Proxied page plugins

-- The allow modification of websites that UV proxies, (EX: you could add vencord to discord with this)
+- They allow modification of websites that UV proxies, (EX: you could add Vencord to Discord with this)

 1. Create an index.js file (or another file name)
 ```bash